MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/basics/find-your-way-around-dynamics-365-customer-engagement-enterprise.md

 ### Working with list views

-Usually, when you first open a entity, you'll see the list view, which shows a list of records belonging to that entity, formatted as a table.
+Usually, when you first open an entity, you'll see the list view, which shows a list of records belonging to that entity, formatted as a table.
 For example, if you open the **Products** entity, you'll see a list of accounts.

 ![A typical list view](media/onprem-list-view.png "A typical list view")